eastein/lidless/README.txt

 * python-irclib
 * tornado (http://www.tornadoweb.org/)

 Anything under https://github.com/eastein should be pulled/updated from github at the same time; from time to time, I change the way modules and their users work in fundamental ways.
+I should probably switch to submodules, admittedly.

 You'll want a ZoneMinder server for this to be useful for a wide variety of camera streams, or if you have a motion jpeg http streaming camera, you will probably be able to use it directly.